How to prepare while in school

 The other option is to get your ADN (associate degree in nursing) first, then do your BSN online or at a local university (while you’re working full time as a nurse).
 If you do the online option, I would stay away from the highly advertised online programs (Phoenix University, etc).
 There are other online BSN programs that have a much better reputation and are more highly regarded in the nursing community.

 There are many state universities that offer mostly campus-based programs but also offer online BSN programs.
-If you want to do an online program, do one of those… and make sure that the program you choose is accredited by the CCNE or NLNAC (and don’t take the program’s word for it – double check with the accrediting agency).
+If you want to do an online program, do one of those… and don’t take the program’s word for it – double check with the accrediting agency).

 Work while you’re in school to get experience and extra cash